Rentquity/home/README.md

-# rentquity-website
+# Rentquity
-Just a landing page
+Official website for Rentquity